kirbpowell/terminal-stuff/README.md

 ### SimpylFold

 Be sure to set the `foldlevel` to your preferred value --- the default is to start with all folds in the closed position.
+For this reason, I've got `foldlevel = 99`, which means all folds default to the open position.

 ### EasyTags